availproject/avail-light/README.md

 3. **Fat-Client Mode**: The client retrieves larger contiguous chunks of the matrix on each block via RPC calls to an Avail node, and stores them on the DHT.
 This mode is activated when the `block_matrix_partition` parameter is set in the config file, and is mainly used with the `disable_proof_verification` flag because of the resource cost of cell validation.
    **IMPORTANT**: disabling proof verification introduces a trust assumption towards the node, that the data provided is correct.

+4. **Crawl-Client Mode**: Active if the `crawl` feature is enabled, and `crawl_block` parameter is set to `true`.
+The client crawls cells from DHT for entire block, and calculates success rate.
+Crawled cell proofs are not being verified, nor rows commitment equality check is being performed.
+Every block crawling is delayed by `crawl_block_delay` parameter.
+Delay should be enough so crawling of large block can be compensated.
+Success rate is emmited in logs and metrics.
+Crawler can be run in three modes: `cells`, `rows` and `both`.
+Default mode is `cells`, and it can be configured by `crawl_block_mode` parameter.

 ## Installation

 Suppose you are already running our [node](https://github.com/availproject/avail).
 For this setup we will run it in dev mode: